Glendale Passenger Injury Attorneys

 In some cases, the case may not even be against either driver.
 Some accidents occur due to mechanical failure or auto part defects, such as faulty brake systems, damaged tires, or sticky accelerators.
 In these scenarios, you may have a product liability claim against the manufacturer or, if a mechanic failed to repair the vehicle, a claim against the repair shop.

-When there are multiple parties involved in an auto accident claim, it can be difficult to determine who holds the majority of fault and what insurance policies apply.
+When there are multiple parties involved in an auto accident claim (for example, an accident with a rideshare driver), it can be difficult to determine who holds the majority of fault and what insurance policies apply.
 Some drivers specifically exclude certain passengers from receiving coverage in their auto insurance policies.
 Or you may already be a part of that policy, such as if the driver was a family member or intimate partner and should automatically receive coverage.

 Many people stress about filing a claim against a friend’s insurance policy because they don’t want to sue a friend or get them in trouble, but we are here to put those fears at rest.
 When you file a claim for a car accident, you are filing the claim against an insurance policy and you should primarily deal with them.
 While you may be worried that their rates will go up because of your claim, that will likely already happen even if you do not file the claim.
 Holding back on pursuing damages will only hurt you.